 As regards restrictions on the number of repairers within a brand network, the CMA is also minded to provide MVBEO Guidance to reflect its guidance on vertical restraints, which make clear that quantitative restrictions in selective distribution systems are exempt under certain conditions.

-The CMA published a consultation on its proposals in July 2022 and has invited responses by 22 August 2022.
+The CMA published a consultation on its proposals in July 2022 and invited responses by 22 August 2022, issuing its final recommendation on 4 October 2022.
+The new MVBEO is proposed to have an initial duration of six years with a one-year transitional period.